18 Important Travel Tips for Super Seniors and Young Alike!

 9- Wear a Hat and Sunglasses

 Wearing a hat and sunglasses helps to protect your head, eyes, and skin from the sun’s UV rays that cause damage.
 The head and eyes are sensitive areas and covering them will make you feel comfortable and avoid sunburn.
 Remember that the neck and face are very sensitive areas and have a higher risk for skin cancer.
-So, go ahead and find one of those trendy hat and glasses for the hype.
+So, go ahead and find one of those trendy hats and glasses for the hype.
 Ageless trends are beautiful!

 10- Dress in Layers

-Dressing in layers helps you travel light and to maximize your packing space particularly when you are touring a place.
+Dressing in layers helps you travel light and maximize your packing space, particularly when you are touring a place.
 Also, layers help you with temperature control while touring and visiting places that have multiple climates.
 Take a light bag, like a string bag, to place that heavy item off when the weather gets too warm.

 11- Avoid major changes in temperature